MohsenSafari83/Supervised-Learning-/README.md

 ---

 ## 🎯 Objectives
-- ✏️ Explain the theory of key classification algorithms in **plain, simple language**
+- ✏️ Explain the theory of key classification and Linear Regression algorithms in
 - 📊 Provide hands-on examples with **charts and visualizations**
 - ⚖️ Compare algorithms in terms of **performance and use cases**
 - 📈 Explore tools for evaluating **accuracy** and **effectiveness**